EconPapers

 Sushant Acharya and Jess Benhabib

 Abstract: We show that in Heterogeneous-Agent New-Keynesian (HANK) economies with countercyclical risk the natural interest rate is endogenous and co-moves with output, leaving the economy susceptible to self-fulfilling fluctuations.
-Unlike in Representative-Agent New-Keynesian models, the Taylor principle is not sufficient to guarantee uniqueness of equilibrium in HANK if risk is even mildly countercyclical.
-In fact, we prove that multiple bounded-equilibria exist, no matter how strongly monetary policy responds to changes in inflation.
-Neither inertial rules nor rules which respond to output-gap fluctuations can resolve this indeterminacy.
-Instead, to implement a unique equilibrium, policy must stabilize endogenous natural rate fluctuations.
+Unlike in Representative-Agent New-Keynesian models, the Taylor principle is not sufficient to guarantee uniqueness of equilibrium in HANK if risk is even mildly countercyclical: multiple bounded-equilibria exist, no matter how strongly monetary policy responds to changes in inflation.
+For an active-monetary policy to eliminate self-fulfilling fluctuations, it must stabilize the endogenous natural rate fluctuations.
+Alternatively, a passive-monetary and active-fiscal regime can also eliminate equilibrium multiplicity.

 JEL-codes: E31 E4 E5 (search for similar items in EconPapers)